eCommerce Marketing Strategies

 I’m going to teach you a technique that none of your competitors know about and one that’s guaranteed to massively impact your conversion rates.

-The first thing we need to do is to shift our focus to the buyer psychology of our visitors.
-Surely not everyone is convertible.
-Our strategy is to ignore 84% of site visitors so we can triple down on a very narrow segment, the Healthy Skeptics. <— Click that link to radically enhance your eCommerce site.
+Most people on your site aren’t going to buy.
+Our strategy is to ignore 84% of site visitors so we can triple down on a very narrow segment, the Healthy Skeptics. 👈🏼 Click that link to radically enhance your eCommerce site.